jbcodeforce/ML-studies/docs/genAI/index.md

 ### Industries

-These following industry-specific use cases present potential usage of Generative AI:
+These following industry-specific use cases present the potential applications of Generative AI:

 1. Supply Chain Management: